huypham102110/Carbon-Emission-Analysis/README.md

 | Volkswagen AG                           | 655960    |
 | "Mitsubishi Gas Chemical Company, Inc." | 212016    |
 | "Hino Motors, Ltd."                     | 191687    |

+Conclusion:
+Gamesa Corporación Tecnológica, S.A. (a major wind turbine manufacturer) has the highest emissions.
+Daimler AG and Volkswagen AG highlight the impact of the automotive sector.

 ### 5. What are the countries with the highest contribution to carbon emissions?
 ```sql